 Since a lack of natural light is known to deplete energy levels, try encouraging employees to take a break, if possible, outside in the fresh air.
 How about leading by example, and wrapping up warm and taking your team – or line managers – out for a ‘walk and talk’ meeting.
 It’s been shown to boost productivity – and you’ll get a dose of day light at the same time.

-Alternatively, encourage employees to share information on your HR portal about interesting walks or “destinations” everyone can get to and from in their break.
+Alternatively, encourage employees to share information on your HR portal or shared workspaces about interesting walks or “destinations” everyone can get to and from in their break.
 Our London office is near the Thames, and there is nothing nicer than a brisk walk along the river side past Tate Modern and down to the Globe Theatre, or across the bridge to St Paul’s.

 2. Encourage healthy snacking